suny-downstate-medical-center/netpyne/doc/source/reference.rst

 	- 'cellConds': dictionary of conditions to select target cells that will contain the synMechs to be modified, with each item containing a cell tag (see list of tags available :ref:`cell_class_data_model`), and the desired value ([min, max] range format allowed).

-		e.g. ``{'popLabel': 'PYR', 'ynorm': [0.1, 0.6]}`` targets connections of cells from the 'PYR' population with normalized depth within 0.1 and 0.6.
+		e.g. ``{'pop': 'PYR', 'ynorm': [0.1, 0.6]}`` targets connections of cells from the 'PYR' population with normalized depth within 0.1 and 0.6.

 	- '[synMech property]' (e.g. 'tau1' or 'e'): New value for stim property (note that properties depend on the type of synMech).
 Can include several synMech properties to modify.